organisciak/dissertation/document/5_design_objective.md

 As the previous chapter found with regard to relevance judgments, worker experience was not found to be significant.
 It is unclear whether this relates to the relative simplicity of the task or if it is indicative of a broader rule, though pushing against the on-demand nature of Mechanical Turk would likely be more effective for significantly more complex tasks than the basic information science ones considered here.

 Other areas are already well-tread.
-The effect of incentive structures, payment and bonuses, has been studied frequently, notably by @mason_financial_2010.
+The effect of incentive structures -- payment and bonuses -- has been studied frequently, notably by @mason_financial_2010.

 With regards to designs that mislead workers about their performance, there are ethical and trust issues that limit such an approach, in addition to the warning by @kraut_building_2011 that feedback is only effective when contributors believe it is sincere.

+\marginnote{Summary (\em{RQ 2.1})}

+ > __Summary (RQ 2.1)__: Different human factors may affect how people perform microtasks.
+This RQ formalized the design space for paid task design and explored possible manipulations that might change worker behaviors.
+ Following from findings in previous work as well as promising areas that have not been previously well studied, this chapter will focus on interventions rather than parameterizations, designing manipulations around attentiveness and worker confidence.

 ## Approach